Arashhs/academic-kickstart/content/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 42

-title: Featured Publications
+title: Featured Research
 subtitle: ''

 content: